-Action NPSM-5: Re-sampling of river sediments to obtain trend information \ Linked to Actions NPS-1, NPS-2 and NPS-3
+Action NPSM-5: Re-sampling of river sediments to obtain trend information

-- A number of EC and MOECC studies have been carried out within the St. Marys River in order to assess the contaminated sediment in accordance with the Canada-Ontario Decision-Making Framework for Assessment of Great Lakes Contaminated Sediment. - Sampling for these studies has included areas within Lake George Channel (including the area around the EEWWTP), Little Lake George, Bellevue Marine Park, the area east/downstream of Bellevue Marine Park.
+Linked to Actions NPS-1, NPS-2 and NPS-3

-- Given this significant investment and the numerous study reports that have been produced over the past decade, EC is hiring a firm (\$10,000) to develop GIS-based maps that compile and synthesize existing data in an illustrative manner that clearly communicates critical information across the AOC. - As noted under Action NPS-1, in 2012 the Sault Ste.
-Marie Innovation Centre initiated a project to assess the quantity and quality of sediment being deposited in the area east of Bellevue Marine Park.
-The results will help identify suitable management actions for the contaminated sediment in this area.
-To date, the MOECC has contributed \$29,000 for the modelling component of this project and \$55,000 for the geotechnical work done in 2011 to 2012.
-Between 2011 and 2014, EC contributed \$135,000 for work related to sample acquisition for the sediment quantity and quality study.
+- A number of EC and MOECC studies have been carried out within the St. Marys River in order to assess the contaminated sediment in accordance with the Canada-Ontario Decision-Making Framework for Assessment of Great Lakes Contaminated Sediment. - Sampling for these studies has included areas within Lake George Channel (including the area around the EEWWTP), Little Lake George, Bellevue Marine Park, the area east/downstream of Bellevue Marine Park. - Given this significant investment and the numerous study reports that have been produced over the past decade, EC hired the MMM Group (\$10,000) to develop GIS-based maps that compile and synthesize existing sediment data in an illustrative manner.
+The maps were shared with BPAC in July 2015, and an interactive version is available online14.
+The maps summarize and illustrate the results of over 10 years of study on contaminated sediment on the Canadian side of the AOC, presenting data collected from over 100 sites sampled by EC and the MOECC since 2012.